CloudControlSystems/KubeAdaptor/README.md

 ##### c. ./deploy.sh

-This shell script file is responsible for deploying RBAC permission and resource gathering module.
+This shell script file is responsible for deploying the RBAC permission and resource gathering module.
-After the resource gathering module pod has launched, this script consecutively submits one workflow for 100 times through argo binary tools.
-In the end, we can obtain various of log files.
+After the resource gathering module pod has launched, this script consecutively submits one workflow 100 times through Argo binary tools.
+In the end, we can obtain various log files.

-You can list the testing workflow through Argo binary tool.
+You can list the testing workflow through the Argo binary tool.

   argo list -n argo